0xyydeca/OmniPriv/INSTALL.md

-# PrivID Installation Guide
+# OmniPriv Installation Guide

-This guide ensures you have the correct environment setup for PrivID development.
+This guide ensures you have the correct environment setup for OmniPriv development.

 ## Prerequisites